Pre-Enrollment 2026-2027

 If you are registering for Kindergarten or are new to Edmonton Public Schools, you must register online.
+A resident student of Edmonton Public Schools has at least one parent or legal guardian living in Edmonton who is not Roman Catholic.

 We are excited to announce that Princeton School will be offering Cogito programming for students in K-1, in addition to our regular program, in the 2025-2026 school year.
 Please contact the office at 780-476-2344 to learn more.